 This plan is structured around three themes and will be supported by areas of focused activity.
-The activity set out in this plan is underpinned by my performance framework, which outlines how progress will be reported.
+The activity set out in this plan is underpinned by my performance framework, which outlines how progress will be reported, as well as key performance measures such as offence levels, detection rates, and victim satisfaction levels .

 While I am responsible for holding the Chief Constable to account, the Police and Crime Panel - a committee of 11 representatives from the six local authorities in Suffolk, and two independent appointments - is responsible for scrutinising my performance.

-The Police and Crime Panel support and challenge me in my role and provide public reassurance that the requirements upon my office are met.
+The Police and Crime Panel supports and challenges me in my role and provides public reassurance that the requirements upon my office are met.